sharvas/Corewar/README.md

 For the basic functionality `asm` has to take as an argument a `champion` with a '.s' file extension.
 If the `champion` is valid, it must be compiled.
 The compiled '.cor' binary must be placed in the same directory and with the same filename as the assembly file.

 As a bonus, `asm` can compile multiple assembly files with one run.
 With the flag `-o` the destination folder can be specified.
 And the flag `-c` removes the filesize limit.
-Also `asm` displays detailed error messages displaying line and column of the error in the assembly file.
+Also `asm` displays detailed error messages specifying line and column number in the assembly file.

 ### corewar